How To Change Post Authors In WordPress

 (Changing post authors in bulk)

-How To Change Individual Post Authorship In WordPress
+Change Single Post Authorship

-To change post authorship for a single item, select the post from your Table of Posts and click on the ‘Quick Edit’ link …
+To change the post author for an individual item, select the item from your Table of Posts and click on Quick Edit …

-(Inline editor: Editing options – Author menu)
+(Inline editor: options – Author drop-down menu)

-(WP Table of Posts – Author column)
+(Posts – Author column)

-Select the box next to Boxes > Author ….
+Select Author ….